NicholasBabs/Nicholasbabs.github.io/README.md

 Profit by Month: Displays the monthly profit, allowing for easy comparison of profitability throughout the year.

-Total Sales and Profit by Categories: Highlights the total revenue generated in each country, showcasing the performance in different markets.
+Total Sales and Profit by Categories: This report highlights the total revenue generated in each country and showcases the performance in different markets.

 Additionally, the dashboard includes interactive slicers and timeline for: